Know Your Work Injury Rights!

 The team of lawyers at Gilbert, Blaszcyk & Milburn will help you with your work injury rights!
 We are Long Island workers’ compensation attorneys at law with years of experience helping clients with work injuries.
 So if you have been injured on the job and need a lawyer, then the team at GBM can help!
 We have offices spread across Long Island, New York.
 So no matter where you are located on the island, we have an office nearby!

-Our main office is located in Patchogue, but we also have offices in Riverhead, Melville and Garden City.
+Our main office is located in Patchogue, but we also have offices in Riverhead, and Melville.
 Get in touch with us today and learn your work injury rights!
 You can find out more by following us on Facebook.
 Stay up to date on our work injury firm.

 For more information about our representation services, please call one of our offices today!
 When you call, we can provide you with a free no-obligation consultation.
 Our aim is to help you understand your work injury rights and what you are entitled to.
 It is a tricky field to navigate, but our team of lawyers has the expertise to help!